sara-nl/clouddocs/general-start.markdown

 >**Note:**
 >
-> When you import an appliance from the AppMarket, the disk image is normally non persistent.
+> When you import an appliance from the AppMarket, the disk image is normally non-persistent.
-> This means, in short, that your changes are lost.
-Before starting your VM, always make a check
+> This means, in short, that your changes are lost when you shut your VM down.
+Before starting your VM, always check
-> if [Image Persistence](image_persistence) is set to the desired mode (yes or no).
+> whether [Image Persistence](image_persistence) is set to the desired mode (yes or no).

 A `template` is a description of a virtual machine.
 The `template` we have been editing in this guide is now ready to create a virtual machine from it.